 Osprey Syncro 10

-Even though there were cheaper options in our test group, we chose the Osprey Syncro 10 as our Best Buy award winner.
-The contenders with a substantially lower cost also have fewer features and are less versatile, making the Osprey Syncro 10 a better value overall.
-For $110 you get a lightweight pack that is highly breathable and comfortable, with the easiest-to-clean bladder.
+Even though there are cheaper options in our test group, we chose the Osprey Syncro 10 as our Best Buy Award winner.
+The contenders with a substantially lower cost also have fewer features and are less versatile, making the Syncro 10 a better value overall.
+For $110 you get a lightweight pack that is highly breathable and comfortable, along with the easiest-to-clean bladder.
 It's also made with quality and backed by Osprey's lifetime guarantee.

-Like the Platypus reservoir above, the Osprey bite-valves didn't compare to the flow rate and ease of drinking that CamelBak has mastered.
-We also didn't get as much storage out of this 10L pack as we did some of the other similar-sized ones, though we did appreciate the LidLock helmet keeper for long climbs on warm days.
-The Osprey Syncro 10 is a versatile option with a lot going for it for the price point.
+Like the Platypus model, the Osprey bite-valves didn't compare with the flow rate and ease of drinking that CamelBak has mastered.
+We also didn't get as much storage out of this 10L pack as we did from some of the other bags of similar size, although we did appreciate the LidLock helmet keeper for long climbs on warm days.
+The Osprey Syncro 10 is a versatile option with a lot going at a fair price point.

 Read review: Osprey Syncro 10